github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 Running a query at scale using variant analysis
 -----------------------------------------------

 #.
-Expand the **Variant Analysis Repositories** section, to show the default lists of the top 10, top 100, and top 1,000 public repositories on GitHub.com.
-These are ranked by considering various metrics such as number of stars, number of watchers, number of forks etc.
+Expand the **Variant Analysis Repositories** section, to show the default lists which include a selection 10, 100, and 1,000 public repositories on GitHub.com for the language that you are analyzing.

 #.
 Select which GitHub repository or repositories you want to run your query against.
 Click a row to highlight it, and then click **Select** to select that repository, organization, or list of repositories.
 If you want to add a new repository, organization, or list, use the options in the header panel.
 For information, see ":ref:`Creating custom lists of repositories <custom-lists>`", later in this article.